 The original Atria’s in Mt.
 Lebanon was owned by Italian immigrant Joe Atria and dates to 1930.
 It began as a grocery store, then expanded into a barbershop and dry cleaners.
-In 1933 prohibition ended and Atria’s began sell beer.
+In 1933, prohibition ended and Atria’s started to sell beer.
 Along came food to feed the hungry — both highbrow attorneys and blue-collar working men alike.

 In 1998, Pittsburgh natives Pat and Nancy McDonnell transformed Joe Atria’s historical Mt.
 Lebanon landmark into an upscale casual restaurant that today serves up American classics in neighborhood all around the Greater Pittsburgh Area.

 The McDonnells do their best to continue the Atria’s tradition started in 1930 of ‘taking pride in everything we do.’
 From executive chefs lovingly preparing each dish from scratch, to knowledgeable bartenders and servers making sure your every need is met, to friendly hosts making you feel “good to be here…” Everyone works together to create an exceptional dining experience.